 Canada Emergency Response Benefit (CERB)

-The CERB provides $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+The CERB provides $2,000 a month for six months for workers who lose their income as a result of the COVID-19 pandemic.
 The CERB is available to workers:

 - Residing in Canada, who are at least 15 years old;